gerardnico/git-x/README.md

-# Git X - A collection of Git Extension
+# Git X - A collection of Git Plugins Extension

 ## About